 I was sitting across the hatch cover from Ze, looking down at the skipjack tuna he had just retrieved from the icebox.
-“I caught this fish,” he said with an obvious pride, running his hand over the tuna’s slick side.
+“I caught this fish,” he said with a boyish pride, running his hand over the tuna’s slick side.
 It really was a beautiful fish — a butterball — so plump and meaty, so full of culinary potential.

-My hunger, which had thankfully gone on a diversionary walk during the morning’s activities, was now back at the front door pounding away.
-Ze couldn’t help but notice my desire, and he tapped right into it.
+My hunger, which had gone on a diversionary walk through the morning’s activities, was now back at the front door pounding away.
+Ze saw my interest and he tapped right into it.

 “This will be a very good lunch,” he said, his eyes gleaming.

 Ze was in charge of the meal and I eagerly watched as he dressed the fish on the deck by the rail, first gutting it, washing it, then chopping off its head with a few swift strokes of his knife.
 Returning the fish to the hatch cover, he proceeded to fillet the meat from one side — running his sharp blade along the fish’s spine while peeling back the flesh with his other hand.
 The slab of tuna he held up when done was two inches thick and almost a foot long.
 I nearly swooned when I saw it, and there was still another side to go.